LogtalkDotOrg/logtalk3/README.md

 operating system.
 For manual installation, see the [INSTALL.md](INSTALL.md) file for detailed instructions.

-See the user manual for a description of the source files organization and for using instructions (to read the user manual open the [index](manuals/index.html) file in a web browser).
+See the [user manual](manuals/index.html) for a description of the source files organization and for usage instructions.

 If you are upgrading from a previous Logtalk version, please check the [UPGRADING.md](UPGRADING.md) file for instructions on how to upgrade your